• Recipe Index

 Instructions

-• Pat the duck breasts dry and lightly score the skin to break the skin but not cut through to the flesh below.
+• (You can cook the duck as the sauce cooks, then strain sauce as duck rests, or cook separately, and re-heat sauce, as you prefer.)
+Pat the duck breasts dry and lightly score the skin to break the skin but not cut through to the flesh below.
 Sprinkle both sides with a little salt.

-• Once the duck has cooked, set it aside to rest - you can tent it with foil - for a few minutes before slicing and serving with the sauce poured over or on the side (remove the cloves before serving).
+• Once the duck has cooked, set it aside to rest - you can tent it with foil - for a few minutes before slicing and serving with the sauce poured over or on the side.

 Nutrition